jnliele/Child-s-Play/README.md

 Instructions to run the code:
 1. Android Studio needs to be installed to run the code

-2. Import the project folder "Child-s-Play-master" into Android Studio via “Import Project (Gradle, Eclipse ADT, etc.)”
+2. Import the project folder "Child-s-Play-master" extracted from the zip file into Android Studio via “Import Project (Gradle, Eclipse ADT, etc.)”

 3. Ensure the SDK is “Android 11.0 (R)", or download it by going to File->Settings->System Settings->Android SDK, check only “Android 11.0 (R)", press OK and install the SDK if needed